 Celina High School is less than 10 years old, but the plot of land on which it sits has a history that goes back 120 years.
 In 1896, the Hubbards founded one of the first free public institutions in the area, Alla School, on what is now Celina High’s campus.
 A memorial for Alla stands just a few feet from the entrance to the new high school.

-11. Prosper High School
+10. Lubbock High School

-9. Highland Park High School (University Park)
+9. Plano East High School

 Founded in 1906, St. Mark’s occupies 40 acres of land in Northwest Dallas.
 Facilities include a natatorium, fitness center and amphitheater.
 One of the school’s most beautiful buildings is the chapel, which houses a stunning pipe organ in the English design.

-6. The Woodlands College Park High School
+6. El Paso High School

 5. TMI-The Episcopal School of Texas (San Antonio)